 Joe Scalise is a partner and director in the San Francisco office of Bain & Company.
-He leads Bain's global Utilities practice.
+He leads Bain's global Utilities practice and coordinates Bain's broader Energy & Natural Resources teams across the Americas.

 He joined the firm in 1997 and has worked across Bain's North America offices in Boston, New York and Dallas as well as internationally in Bain's Johannesburg office and with teams in Europe and Asia.